Plygain: Carols

-The plygain service is thought to have been created to replace the traditional Latin Catholic Midnight Mass.
+The plygain service is thought to have been created to replace the traditional Latin pre-Reformation Mass at Cockcrow (missa in gallicantu).
 Plygain carols were a feature of Welsh protestant worship from the 17th century until the mid-19th century; but despite a significant decline during the Victorian Era that tradition has continued in some places until the present day, especially in north-east Wales, and has experienced a revival in recent years.
 Author Charles Edwards (c.
 1628 – c.
 1691) published a volume entitled Llyfr Plygain gydag Almanac (Plygain Book with an Almanac) in 1682, but in that context 'llyfr plygain' means a book of prayers and not a collection of carols.
 The decline of the tradition in the mid-19th century was attributed to the rise of family gathering as an alternative Christmas-eve tradition and a 'Victorian' rebuff of the joyous celebrations which went with the Plygain.
-Some parishes had to abandon the practice after repeated incidences of drunk villagers disrupting the services.
+Some parishes had to abandon the practice after repeated instances of drunk villagers disrupting the services.